 - character development lessons (such as anger management, leadership and positive decision-making),

 For more information about hours, locations, and options, please email email@example.com.

 The ART House

 Professional artists conduct monthly workshops in the areas of Music, Theater, or Visual Arts, mimicking an apprenticeship.
-After the workshop, students will exercise these skills daily, after school, by working on projects, which can include, but are not limited to: improvisational skits, single scene plays, collaborative murals, individual art work, and songwriting with music.
+After the workshop, students will exercise these skills daily, after school, by working on projects, which can include, but are not limited to: improvisational skits, single scene plays, dance, collaborative murals, individual art work, and songwriting with music.
 Youth also take educational trips to local museums, performances, and studios, as part of their exposure and learning experience.
 The Art House provides opportunities for youth to showcase their work or perform their talents for the community, friends and family.